gamemann/cweb/README.md

 * `test123.com/definitely/not/found` => [`./public/404.html`](./public/404.html)

 ## Building
-If you're cloning this project, make sure to clone all of its submodules which includes [JSON-C](https://github.com/json-c/json-c) (required) and [Facil.io](https://facil.io/) (not required if using raw mode).
+If you're cloning this project, make sure to clone all of its submodule(s) which includes [JSON-C](https://github.com/json-c/json-c) (required).

 You can do this by passing the `--recursive` flag when cloning the repository like below.